arun-amalolbhavan/CleanArchitecture/README.md

 ## Clean Architecture
-A starter template for Clean Architecture solution in ASP.NET Core.
-It uses Domain Driven Design techinques to model the domain.
+A starter template for Clean Architecture solution in ASP.NET Core minimal API.
+Domain model is designed using Domain Driven Design techinques.

 Clean Architecture is a different take on the N-Layer architecture with a focus on decoupling and dependency inversion.
 It pays off when you have complex business logic than for solutions that are more CRUD based.